Sommie2000/MARKETING-CAMPAIGN-CUSTOMER-SALES-ANALYSIS/README.md

 ### PROJECT OVERVIEW
-This project presents a comprehensive analysis of a marketing campaign dataset using Power BI with the goal of uncovering insights into customer behavior, campaign performance, product trends, and sales channels.The dashboard transforms raw data into actionable business intelligence, helping stakeholders understand what drives customer purchases and how to optimize marketing strategies.
+This project presents a comprehensive analysis of a marketing campaign dataset using Power BI with the goal of uncovering insights of customer behavior, campaign performance, product trends, and sales channels.The dashboard transforms raw data into actionable business intelligence, helping stakeholders understand what drives customer purchases and how to optimize marketing strategies.

 #### OBJECTIVES
 The analysis was guided by the following key business questions: